WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Haven't Updated This In A While But Thats Because Im Secretly <b>Losing My Mind!</b>

-"Im Going To Go Watch Big Brother"
-"Do You Wanna Hear A [[Skull/Concentrated Brain/Random Facts/People Repellant/Human Centipede/Human Centipede\|Human Centipede]] Fact‽‽‽‽"

 Today- This Week (42 2023) Has Been Stressful
 Its Tuesday
 Ive Spent The Whole Time Feeling Like A Zombie Then Being Dragged Out Of My Cosy Void Also Had So Much I Wanted To Write But Just Never Did

-Riddle Podcast: The Sculptor Turned Farmer Was In The Sh_ Resulting In A Lovely___ One Of The Hosts Like Immediately: Ed Sheeran Shape Of You (In The Shed Shearing And Shape Of Yew)
-Idk How She Got That Because I Still Think Its Dumb

 ## Sneaky Imports
 https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf I Was Thinking About A Video Like This Last Nigh